thinktandem/thinktandem.io/src/content/articles/site-farm-intro.md

 Introducing SiteFarm
 --------------------

 This year at BADCamp Shawn Dearmond (UC Davis) and John Kealy (UC San Francisco) presented SiteFarm, a new Drupal installation profile targeted at the higher education usecase.
-SiteFarm is already being used by over 60 sites in the University of California (UC) system, with 200 more sites currently in production.
+SiteFarm is already being used by over 60 sites in the University of California (UC) system, with 200 more sites currently in development.

 **SiteFarm Features**
 * 100% Test Coverage (both Behat and Unit testing)